kwurst/CS-401/Syllabus.md

 * Follow a suitable process model.
 * Learn new models, techniques, and technologies as needed and appreciate the necessity of such continuing professional development.
 * Use a version control system to manage a project.
-* Write documentation for a project, following the project’s documentation standards.
+* Write documentation for a project, following the project's documentation standards.
-* Analyze a project for professional, social, and ethical issues, determining expected positive impact, and possible negative impacts on all stakeholders – the company or project, its employees or community members, its users, and society in general.
+* Analyze a project for professional, social, and ethical issues, determining expected positive impact, and possible negative impacts on all stakeholders - the company or project, its employees or community members, its users, and society in general.
 * Prepare and give presentations to your team, and to stakeholders of your project.
 * Analyze and modify software in order to improve its efficiency, reliability, and maintainability.
 * Evaluate software licenses, contracts and intellectual property agreements, while recognizing the necessity of involving legal expertise.